Yep. By giving your opinion (voting) on other people's photos, you earn feedback on your own.

 The more votes you add to your test, the smaller these ranges get.
 Note that photo tests with very split opinions will have wider confidence intervals and require more votes to obtain the same certainty.

-Generally, though, these notches represent the voting style of the person behind the vote and how that vote was weighted in your PhotoFeeler Rank.
+Generally, though, these notches represent the voting style of the person behind the vote and how that vote was adjusted in calculating your Photofeeler Rank.

 For instance, if someone voted 3 ("Very"), but they consistently rate photos very high for that trait, you'll see a notch on the far left of the bar.
 That means their "Very" doesn't count as much as the "Very" of a person who rarely leaves 3s for that trait.